hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/client.rst

 Structure
 ---------
-The core of our `PaymentClient` is the `perunClient` that comes as `client.Client` provided by go-perun.
+The core of our `PaymentClient` is the `perunClient` which is of type `client.Client` from go-perun.
 We call it the "Perun Client", because it is the central controller to interact with the state channel network the Client participates in.
 `PaymentClient` is simply a wrapper that expands the base Perun Client with our individual payment functionality.